framosimaging/framos-nxp-vis-tool/README.md

 # Framos Visualization / Streaming Tool for NXP platforms

 This tool enables streaming using v4l2 framework of camera sensors on NXP platforms using available optimizations to reduce resources usage.
-The tool is made as an alternative for `gstreamer` for developers who need features not supported by `gstreamer` or would prefer more hands on approach to implement optimizations for theire systems.
+The tool is made as an alternative for `gstreamer` for developers who need features not supported by `gstreamer` or would prefer more hands on approach to implement optimizations for their systems.

 Key features:

 - Use direct access memory (DMA) for streaming to reduce usage resources
 - Use GPU for image transformations (changing of image formats, debayering)
 - Use v4l2 or vivante controls to set stream properties / ISP functions
 - Output the image as OpenCV `CV:Mat` object for easy debugging.

 ## Limitations